Ethics and Integrity in Ministry

 IF YOU ARE A VICTIM OR KNOW A VICTIM:

-The Diocese of Tyler is committed to provide help to anyone who may have been hurt or abused by a priest, deacon, religious, or anyone working in the name of the Church.
+The Diocese of Tyler is committed respecting the dignity of all persons and to helping anyone who may have been hurt or abused by a priest, deacon, religious, or anyone working in the name of the Church.

 Additional Help for Victims